readthedocs/readthedocs.org/docs/user/guides/set-up-single-sign-on-saml.rst

 - Users can delete their accounts, and sign up again using SAML.
 - Users can link their existing accounts to their SAML identity by following this link while logged in their Read the Docs account:
   ``https://readthedocs.com/accounts/saml/<organization-slug>/login/?process=connect`` (replace ``<organization-slug>`` with your organization slug).
+  You can find this link in your `organization's SAML settings page <https://readthedocs.com/organizations/choose/organization_saml/>`__.

 Outside collaborators
 ~~~~~~~~~~~~~~~~~~~~~